KustoszApp/docs/source/configuration/installer.md

 ## `use_system_nodejs`

-When `true`, installer will use system-provided [Node.JS](https://nodejs.org/) instead of [NVM](https://github.com/nvm-sh/nvm).
+When `true`, installer will use system-provided [Node.JS](https://nodejs.org/) instead of [NVM](https://github.com/nvm-sh/nvm)-provided one.
 Node.JS is needed by [kustosz-node-readability](https://github.com/KustoszApp/kustosz-node-readability).
 While kustosz-node-readability should work on all Node.JS LTS versions, it is only tested with Node.JS 16.

 Note that installer will **not** check if Node.JS is installed at all.